collinalexbell/HackMatrix/game-design.md

 ## Purpose
 Immerse people in their projects

+## Game Theme
+- Living in a crystal city filled with cybernetic organisms
+- Divine/magical power and hormony
+     beyond one's comprehension
+   is available to those who seek it
+       and learn to harmonize themselves
+           with the spirit of Wralda
+              and the love of other free people
+## Essential Experience
+- Concious hackers
+- transform their own city
+- and become fully enlightened cyber soveriegns
 ## Questions that arise from the purpose
 ### What are the problems with current methods of immersion?